S3-working-group/s3-practical-guide/content/src/patterns/building-organizations/open-team.md

 Depending on the constraints set by the delegator, contributors may only [organize and do work](glossary:operations), or take part in governance as well.

-The delegator is accountable for conducting regular reviews to support effectiveness of work and any decision making in the open team.
+The delegator is accountable for conducting regular reviews to support effectiveness of work and any decision-making in the open team.

 ![Open Team](img/structural-patterns/open-team.png)